amerrika/portfolio-projects/README.md

 # Portfolio of my selected projects
 I have selected these projects to showcase my **current skill set** and knowledge of Web development.

 When I started with my Frontend journey my main focus was learning and practicing **HTML5**, **CSS3** and **JavaScript**.
-I am familiar with **Sass** and love using it in my personal projects, now combining it with **BEM** methodology.
+I am familiar with **Scss** and love using it in my personal projects, and recently started combining it with **BEM** methodology.
 When I build landing page projects I try to learn about **Web Accessibility** and to implement it in my projects.

 **Astro** is the first framework I started learning and working with.
-I find it great for beginners and for building static websites and it's getting more advanced.
-With Astro I came across many concepts such as components, props, SSG (Static Site Generator), SSR (Server Side Rendering), routing etc. Right now I'm mostly focused on learning **Vue.js**.
+I find it great for beginners and for building static websites, although it's capable for advanced projects.
+With Astro I came across many concepts such as components, props, SSG (Static Site Generator), SSR (Server Side Rendering), routing etc which helped me to understand how frameworks in general work.
+Right now I'm focused on learning **Vue.js**, **Node.js/Express** and **JSON database**.

-Also, I started learning Node.js/Express/MongoDB with the goal to improve my understanding of Web Development and to build Full-stack Apps.

 ## Projects built with Astro, JavaScript and SCSS
 - [Frontend Mentor Challenge -Rest Countries](https://github.com/amerrika/rest-countries-astro.git)